Creating Tunnels¶

 SSH Config Aliases

-If you have servers defined in ~/.ssh/config, just enter the alias name.
+If you have servers defined in ~/.ssh/config, enter the alias name.
 StormTunnel reads the hostname, user, port, and key automatically.

 Authentication¶